 Sometimes, it can be more effective and more comfortable to hire professionals to create an email pitch and subject line when trying to get the word out there to media professionals.
 The purpose of PR professionals like those at Pressfarm is to help startups.
-Companies create content that will help brands to achieve the media outreach they deserve.
-The team at Pressfarm can help you to create engaging email pitches, winning press releases, and creative press kits using information which you submit when you sign up.
+The team at Pressfarm helps companies create content that will help them to achieve the media outreach they deserve.
+More specifically, the Pressfarm team can help you to create engaging email pitches, winning press releases, and creative press kits.

 3) Be straightforward

-With so many clickbait emails being sent out daily, sometimes the most effective way to get a media outlet is to be straightforward with the presented information.
+There are so many clickbait emails being sent out daily.
+For this reason, sometimes the most effective way to reach out to a media outlet is to be straightforward with the presented information.
 A mistake that some companies make is trying to be creative with their wording.
-By using unnecessary capitalization and punctuation marks to capture the attention of media outlets.
+To be specific, they use unnecessary capitalization and punctuation marks to capture the attention of media outlets.
 Capitalization is considered to be the digital equivalent of yelling.
-So rather than giving a journalist anxiety, try to make the email as easy as possible to read.
+Rather than giving a journalist anxiety, try to make the email as easy as possible to read.
 Studies have shown that emails that get straight to the point without all the embellishments also get the highest open rates.